 The Department acknowledges that TS4 and MS4s may require multiple permit iterations to fully meet the assumptions and requirements of the TMDL.
-In order to comply with the TS4 and MS4 permit, making progress towards achieving the WLA reduction for the TMDL through compliance with the stormwater management plan (SWMP) may be considered sufficient, as long as the criteria of MEP met.
+In order to comply with the TS4 and MS4 permit, making progress towards achieving the WLA reduction for the TMDL through compliance with the SWMP may be considered sufficient, as long as the criteria of MEP are met.
 This allows for flexibility in the implementation process.